Sapporo Kinen

-The Sapporo Kinen (Japanese 札幌記念) is a Grade 2 Handicap horse race for Thoroughbreds aged three and over run in August over a distance of 2,000 metres at Sapporo Racecourse.
+The Sapporo Kinen (Japanese 札幌記念) is a Grade 2 Handicap horse race in Japan for Thoroughbreds aged three and above run in August over a distance of 2,000 metres at Sapporo Racecourse.

 It was first run in 1965 and was promoted to Grade 3 in 1984.
 The race was elevated to Grade 2 class in 1997.
 The race serves as a trial race for the autumn edition of the Tenno Sho.